oauthstuff/draft-ietf-oauth-security-topics/introduction.md

     [@RFC8414] were developed in order to support the usage of OAuth in dynamic scenarios.

   * Technology has changed.
 For example, the way browsers treat fragments when redirecting requests has changed, and with it, the implicit grant's underlying security model.

 This document provides updated security recommendations to address these challenges.
 It does not supplant the security advice given in [@!RFC6749], [@!RFC6750], and [@!RFC6819], but complements those documents.

+This document introduces new requirements and deprecates some modes of operation that are deemed less secure or even insecure.
+Naturally, not all existing ecosystems and implementations are compatible to the new requirements, but it is RECOMMENDED that implementers upgrade their implementations and ecosystems when feasible.

 ## Structure